pystruct/pystruct/doc/index.rst

 Models
 ========
-This module contains problem formulations for several settings.
+This module contains model formulations for several settings.
 They provide the glue between the learning algorithm and the data (and inference).
-The BinarySVMProblem implements a standard SVM, the CrammerSingerSVMProblem a multi-class SVM
+The BinarySVMModel implements a standard SVM, the CrammerSingerSVMModel a multi-class SVM
 - which is surprisingly efficient and sometimes comparable to LibLinear Crammer-Singer Implementation.

 GraphCRF implements a simple pairwise model for arbitrary graphs, while EdgeFeatureGraphCRF allows